elisaj1317/fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the `commentId` is invalid
 - `403` if the user is not the author of the comment
-- `400` if the new comment content is empty or a stream of empty spaces
+- `400` if the new comment content is empty or a stream of empty spaces or if the category is not valid
 - `413` if the new comment content is more than 140 characters long

 #### `GET /api/menus` - Get custom menu bar for authenticated user